CarlosTheran/NautilusTutorial/getting_access/getting_access.md

 ![Portal](https://github.com/CarlosTheran/NautilusTutorial/blob/main/img/nautilus.PNG)

-Now you need to request access as a *admin* or *user* using using the [matrix] (https://ucsd-prp.gitlab.io/userdocs/start/contact/) or this could be done by *admin users*.
+Now you need to request access as a *admin* or *user* using the [matrix](https://ucsd-prp.gitlab.io/userdocs/start/contact/) or this could be done by *admin users*.

+If you are admin, you are able to create namespace in which containers can be attach.
+Now please go to [kubectl]   to install kubernet on your computer and get access to the resources luching your Pods, Jobs and Deployments.